Ghazal 129, Verse 3x

 MIRROR: {8,3}

-But it's intriguing that the listener is enjoined to hold up before the 'sleeping-hearted' ones a mirror, through which they would surely see their own faces.
-Whereas in the ghazal world the 'down on the cheek' (or, with excellent wordplay, the 'writing') and the 'beauty-spot' are invariably those of the beloved-- and/or, apparently, those of 'expression'.
+But then, the listener is enjoined to hold up before the 'sleeping-hearted' ones a mirror, through which they would presumably see their own faces.
+In the ghazal world the 'down on the cheek' (or, with excellent wordplay, the 'writing') and the 'beauty-spot' are invariably those of the beloved.
 So are the 'sleeping-hearted' ones not ready as yet for the dazzling vision of the beloved?
 For a thought along these lines about the sequential interconnection of pain, passion, and poetry, see for example {214,12}.

 Or might the 'sleeping-hearted' ones even be the beautiful beloveds themselves, whom the lover would desperately seek to awaken into sympathy or compassion?
-The verse would thus be almost a sneer against the negligence and indifference of the beloveds.
-You can show them a mirror, but that's about it-- don't expect any subtle refinements of expression from them!
-They probably won't even bother to thank you for holding the mirror.
+The verse would then be almost a sneer against the negligence and indifference of the beloveds.
+You can show them a mirror, but that's about it.
+(They probably won't even bother to thank you for holding the mirror.)
 Along these lines consider the sarcastic-feeling {91,2}.